drandx/intellifilter/README.md

 # intellifilter
 Machine learning system to filter websites based on their content (Undergrad Final Project).
-The idea of this GitHub project is bring back to life my graduation project which was built back in 2008 and 2009 with machine learning with the tools available at that time:
+The idea of this GitHub project is to bring back to life my graduation project with Machine Learning tools available now.

+Intellifilter was initially built in 2008 and 2009 with the next tools:

 1. Weka (Java Machine Learning Software)[https://www.cs.waikato.ac.nz/ml/weka/]
-2. Paw Project (Java Proxy Server )
+2. Paw Project (Java Proxy Server)